Sunday Go to Meetin' Time

-Sunday Go to Meetin' Time is a 1936 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
+Sunday Go to Meetin' Time is a 1936 American animated comedy short film directed by Isadore Freleng.
 The short was released on August 8, 1936.
+It is the 62nd film in the Merrie Melodies series.
+It was re-released as a "Blue Ribbon" reissue in 1944.
 The name of the short comes from the colloquial adjective "sunday-go-to-meeting", describing something appropriate for church or otherwise presentable.

 Because of the racial stereotypes of black people throughout the short, it is withheld from circulation, one of the "Censored Eleven" shorts.
+It was rejected by the British Board of Film Censors in 1936 and remains unreleased in the United Kingdom.
+It was banned in Australia and Germany.

 Plot

 Ringing bells in a lazy town announce that it is time to go to church.
-A black preacher with caricatured enormous lips greets his parishioners as he sings the song for which the short is named.
+A black preacher greets his parishioners as he sings the titular song.
+The bell is rung by church staff in humiliating manners.
 A minstrel show dandy and his gal jazz up the song as they dance their way to church.
-A succession of gags featuring stereotyped black characters follows: a mammy and old uncle shine the heads of pickaninny children; a woman takes a bra off a clothesline to use as a bonnet for her twin children.
-Lindvall notes that mammies were "ubiquitous in films dealing with black culture".
+A mammy and old uncle shine the heads of children; a woman takes a bra off a clothesline to use as a bonnet for her twin children.

-Freleng introduces the cartoon's protagonist, Nicodemus, when Mammy Two-Shoes finds him playing dice.
-She exclaims, "You good fo' nothin'!
-Get yo'self to dat church.
-De Debbil's gonna get you sho as yo' born!" and drags him off by the ear.
-Nevertheless, Nicodemus slinks out the door, opting to steal some chickens instead.
-Unfortunately, a knock on the head sends him to the "Hades Court of Justice", where a demon reviews his crimes and sends him deeper into hell.
-Big-lipped demons carry him to the Devil himself, who sings to Nicodemus that "you've got to give the Devil his due."
-The boss orders some demons to "give 'em the works," but Nicodemus wakes to find the prods of pitchforks are nothing but the pecks of chickens in the land of the living.
-He hears the church bells and makes haste to the meeting house.
+A mammy finds her husband Nicodemus playing dice and drags him off by the ear for his insolence.
+Nevertheless, Nicodemus sneaks out to steal a chicken, only to be knocked out in front of a poster of a judge.
+In his dream, he perceives the poster as "Hades Court of Justice" in Hell, where a demon reviews his crimes and sends him deeper into Hell, where he falls off a cliff and is flung like a pinball.
+Big-lipped demons carry him to the Devil himself, who sings to Nicodemus as a threat.
+Nicodemus is then prod with pitchforks, which are revealed to be chickens pecking at him.
+He notices the poster of the judge and repents, hearing the church bells and makes his way to the meeting house, just in time for mass.